Collingswood Farmers' Market

 Collingswood Farmers' Market's participating farmers value the opportunity to interact with the people who eat the food they grow.
 Their presence in our community emphasizes the role New Jersey farming plays in preservation of our landscapes, lifestyles, nutrition, and our local food supply.

 Handmade Holidays at the Collingswood Farmers’ Market!
-Three Saturdays in November 2017, in addition to fresh local foods, the Market is your go-to source for local crafts and art.
+During November, in addition to fresh local foods, the Market is your go-to source for local crafts and art.
 More than 2 dozen artists will show and sell their clothing, ceramics, jewelry, paper art, home decor, and photography.
 Don't miss this annual showcase and holiday shopping event.
 Handmade Holidays starts every November.